microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroup.md

 new1                    27d134ad-466b-43dd-8856-ba9f0bc17d24 new1                  new1                    {DynamicM...
 ```

-This command gets the groups that include the text new in their display names.
+This example demonstrates how to retrieve groups that include the text new in their display names from Microsoft Entra ID.

 ## PARAMETERS